YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLFILECLOSERR, Error closing journal file xxxx

-MUPIP Error: This indicates that MUPIP JOURNAL command failed to close the specified journal file xxxx.
+MUPIP Error: This indicates that the MUPIP JOURNAL command failed to close the specified journal file xxxx.

 Action: Review the accompanying message(s) for additional information.